ImperiaI/Imperialware/README.md

 However, Imperialware is an open source project so anyone is allowed to include Imperialware to the download of his Mod and to modify or further distribute it at will.
 In this case I'd be thankful to see myself credited in your documentation but this is not required.

--/ How to use: Enough of useless historical information now, lets see what fun stuff you are able to do with Imperialware, I prepared over 2 Hours of presentation video material in 5 tutorials for you:

-[Tutorials einfügen bitte]

 - Tested and verified to work on Windows 7, 8.1 and Windows 10